TheOldTaylor/Odin3-CPU-Underclock/README.md

 ## Updates
 (Apr 20 2026)
-- Made a release package, no changes to files or function.
+- Made a [Release](https://github.com/TheOldTaylor/Odin3-CPU-Underclock/releases) package, no changes to files or function.
 Make sure to download from release to get proper files and folder sctructure.

 (Apr 19 2026 Pt.
 2 lol)
 - Thanks for the help again to u/twoohfive205 for the suggestions and help!
 This update is mostly their idea and execution.